tercen/starter_guide/docs/workflow.md

 Press the **Download** button to export the heatmap.

+!!! note
-_Note: This feature will only export what it sees on screen.
+    This feature will only export what it sees on screen.
 If the crosstab is longer than the bottom of your screen those parts will not be imaged.
-Adjust the black lines to get a better image or follow the tutorial to learn how to use the Plot operator._
+Adjust the black lines to get a better image or follow the tutorial to learn how to use the Plot operator.

 ## Save and Rename